 The wag responded with a whole list of global hijackings dating back a century to prove it was not a big deal.
-However, a perusal of the list revealed only three U.S. hijackings between 1983-2001 — and two were thwarted by the crew, one crashed.
+However, a perusal of the list revealed only three U.S. hijacking attempts between 1983 and 2001.
+Two were thwarted by the crew and one crashed.

 San Luis Obispo in 1987, when a disgruntled PSA employee shot the pilot of PSA flight 1771 to death, resulting in the crash of the plane and the death of everyone aboard.

 April 7, 1994: FedEx Flight 705 experienced an attempted hijack by disgruntled employee Auburn Calloway as it left Memphis, Tennessee.

 So four successful hijackings on 9/11 would have been one of the most extreme outliers and cowinkydinks in all of time.

 Not only were hijacking attempts in U.S. skies very rare in the 18 years leading up to 9/11, but in the United States no hijacker actually succeeded in taking over and flying the aircraft during that period.
 And that doesn’t even broach the serious doubts about the mediocre-at-best flying skills of the alleged 9/11 perps.

 I could find no hijackings — even during the “Golden Age” of 1968 to 1979 — that succeeded, where the perp carried a knife, let alone a box cutter.
 And it happened four times on 9/11.

 Commercial pilots are trained to squawk a universal hijack code (7500), if they are subject to an attempted hijacking, thereby notifying FAA controllers on the ground.
 The fact is that not one of the eight pilots (four pilots and four co-pilots) on the four hijacked planes performed this action.